kwadrnt/rails-validations-errors/readme.md

 end
 ```

->Here, the model is told to validate itself before saving to the database.
+>Here, we're telling the model to validate itself before saving to the database.
 The `validates` method takes the model as it's first argument and configuration options as the remaining arguments.

 In `rails console`, if you try adding a new airplane to the database where a name is